microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group-post-groups.md

 #### Response

 The following is an example of the response.
+The value of the preferredDataLocation property is inherited from the group creator's preferred data location.

 >**Note:** The response object shown here might be shortened for readability.